axrs/cljog/README.md

 Python, Node.js, and Java are all languages that can be used for automation, if you can use the standard libraries.
 Anything more complex requires additional steps to install dependencies and maintain.
-Inspired Alan Franzoni and his article [Standalone, single-file, editable Python scripts WITH DEPENDENCIES](https://www.franzoni.eu/single-file-editable-python-scripts-with-dependencies/), I decided to create `cljmd` for writing Clojure (with some inspiration from [Eric Normand](https://github.com/ericnormand) Boilerplate for running Clojure as a shebang script [Gist](https://gist.github.com/ericnormand/6bb4562c4bc578ef223182e3bb1e72c5/)) as a Bash replacement.
+Inspired Alan Franzoni and his article [Standalone, single-file, editable Python scripts WITH DEPENDENCIES](https://www.franzoni.eu/single-file-editable-python-scripts-with-dependencies/), I decided to create `cljog` for writing Clojure (with some inspiration from [Eric Normand](https://github.com/ericnormand) Boilerplate for running Clojure as a shebang script [Gist](https://gist.github.com/ericnormand/6bb4562c4bc578ef223182e3bb1e72c5/)) as a Bash replacement.